How To Stop Overthinking: Practical Strategies

 Now that you've identified these beliefs, you need to replace them.
 Here's how:

-- Reframe: Now that you've identified the negative thought you're experiencing, try to look at it differently to give yourself a new perspective.
+• Reframe: Now that you've identified the negative thought you're experiencing, try to view it differently to gain a new perspective.

-- Show some self-compassion: Most importantly, understand that everyone faces setbacks whether it's in work, finances, relationships, and everything else in life.
-Be kind to yourself, and approach the situation with a problem solving mentality instead of having a 'doomed' mentality.
+• Show some self-compassion: Most importantly, understand that everyone faces setbacks, whether in work, finances, relationships, or other areas of life.
+Be kind to yourself and approach the situation with a problem-solving mindset rather than a 'doomed' one.

 Using Evidence to Counter Fears